LemesoftNostalgic/sprint-o-matic/README.md

 For the advanced users, there are more detailed options in the form of command-line options.

+It is also possible to play either fullscreen or in a window.

+**--fullScreen** Whether to play fullscreen, yes or no.

 It is also possible to write the route analyses to a file.